 Whatever you decide to do, make sure it’s a programmed event.
 In other words, don’t just gather the whole camp and then wing it.
 The whole staff should be involved and know what will happen and what is expected of them.

-Closing ceremonies can be full of fun and laughs, they can be a serious time for reflection, or they can be a combination of both (or something completely different).
+Closing ceremonies can be full of fun and laughs, they can be a serious time for reflection, or they can be a combination of both.
 You ceremony will most likely be different from what other camps would do based on your audience, environment, general camp program and staff.

 Something I like to do is a closing “campfire” on the last day.
 The kids work on skits and songs throughout the week and perform on the last day!